team7katas/sysopsquad/README.md

 * If developed by a single development team, may become a development bottleneck.

 ## Architecture Decision Records

+> *Why is more important than how.
+Second Law of Software Architecture*

  - [ADR-1](ADR/ADR-1-service-based.md) Use Service-based architectural style as the basic style.
  - [ADR-2](ADR/ADR-2-event-driven-broker.md) Use message queues with guaranteed delivery for ticket workflow.